cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 This indicator is based on questions added in Wave 6 of the survey, introduced on December 19, 2020. **Note:** As of January 2021, vaccination items on the survey are being revised in preparation for Wave 7.
-The signal above may be replaced with a new signal (with different name) if the underlying survey item changes significantly.
+We may replace the signal above with a new signal (with a different name) if the underlying survey item changes significantly.

-A weighted versions of this signal, using the [survey weighting described below](#survey-weighting) to be more representative of state demographics, is also available.
+A weighted version of this signal, using the [survey weighting described below](#survey-weighting) to be more representative of state demographics, is also available.
 It is `smoothed_waccept_covid_vaccine`.